-A dividend is where a company's money or property (other its own shares) are transferred, directly or indirectly, to a shareholder of the company or for the shareholder's benefit.
+A dividend is where a company's money or property (other than its own shares) are transferred, directly or indirectly, to a shareholder of the company or for the shareholder's benefit.
 (This does not include, however, where a company buys its own shares from a shareholder, nor where the company gives financial assistance to a shareholder for the purpose of buying the company's shares).

-The payment of dividends is governed by the COMPANIES ACT 1993 and by the company's constitution, if it has one.
+The payment of dividends is governed by the NZ COMPANIES ACT 1993 and by the company's constitution, if it has one.
 See How to draft a company constitution and How to: The rights, powers and liabilities of shareholders ).

 Unless the constitution says otherwise, the company's board of directors may authorise the payment of a dividend without needing a decision of the shareholders.
 However, the company must satisfy the "solvency test" (see below).

 The directors may not authorise dividends to be paid to some but not all of the shareholders in a particular class, nor may they pay some shareholders in a class a greater value of dividend than is paid to other shareholders in the same class (unless payment is made in proportion to the amounts paid on shares).

 Solvency test must be satisfied

 Before the board of a company may authorise the distribution of company funds as dividends, the directors must be satisfied that, immediately after the dividend is paid, the company will satisfy the solvency test.
 This test has two limbs: